dorabz/Scalability-Apache-JMeter-Tool/README.md

-# Apache JMeter
+# Advanced-web-development---project-4

+This is a repo of project made as a part of university course.

+FER - Advanced web development - 4. project

-Part of university course.
-In this project, the goal is to test the performance of three servers on the client page using the Apache JMeter tool www.google.com, www.google.hr and www.bing.com.
+In this project, the goal is to test the performance of three servers on the client page using the Apache JMeter tool for addresses: www.google.com, www.google.hr and www.bing.com.